nrayrod1016/unit-1-snake-game-/README.md

 Game: Snake!
 https://snake-gamee.surge.sh/

 Instructions :
 - Grab as many apples as you can!
 Avoid your body at all costs!

+What I learned?
+CANVAS.JS !!!!!!
+I was only able to scratch the surface of what you can do with canvas.
+My original plan was to use canvas to render a 3D

 Wireframe:
 <img src="imgs/snakeGameWireFrame.png">